2008 Kentucky elections: Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives were up for election in 2008.
 Democrats maintained their majority, gaining two seats.

 Kentucky Supreme Court

-Districts of the Supreme Court from 1991 to 2022.

 The Kentucky Supreme Court consists of seven justices elected in non-partisan elections to staggered eight-year terms.
 District 5 was up for election in 2008.
 Special elections were additionally held in Districts 3 and 4.